tilt-dev/tilt/docs/fast_build.md

 It's only for setting up the environment, not for adding your code.
 So this Dockerfile might look different than most.

-* `repo = local_git_repo('.')`

-The `local_git_repo` function reads the git repo at the given path, and assigns the repo object to a variable.
-This object has methods for working with Git repos.

-When you're in a Git repo, Tilt knows that it can ignore the `.git` directory.

 * `add(repo.path('cmd/demoserver1'), '/go/src/github.com/windmilleng/tiltdemo/cmd/demoserver1')`

-The `add` function copies a directory from outside your container to inside of your container.
+The `add` method copies a directory from outside your container to inside of your container.

 In this case, we copy the directory `cmd/demoserver` inside of our Git repo into the container filesystem.